uvarc/rc-learning/content/notes/benchmark/index.md

 ### Remarks

 A complete machine learning benchmark would involve such parameters as batch size, learning rate, etc. You may pass a sparse grid to locate a desirable region and, if necessary, use a finer grid in that region to identify the best choice.

+**Exercise:** Revisit the true-or-false questions at the beginning of this tutorial and answer them in your own words.